 Big old guys look.
 Who will be the heir of Guido Rossi

-The article (Il Fatto Quotidiano newspaper) reports Franco Carlo Papa in the list of profiles of leading Italian experts.
+The article (Il Fatto Quotidiano newspaper) reports Franco Carlo Papa in the list of profiles of leading Italian experts.8 July 2017

 Ratings to the bailout

-The article (Milano Finanza newspaper) deals with a poll result about the main banking restructuring operations in the last 2 years, in which Franco Carlo Papa, among others, is part of the panel.
+The article (Milano Finanza newspaper) deals with a poll result about the main banking restructuring operations in the last 2 years, in which Franco Carlo Papa, among others, is part of the panel.9 May 2017

 The fund Idea Ccr takes Sinterama control

 The article (Milano Finanza – sezione Mercati newspaper) deals with Sinterama S.p.A. debt restructuring plan certificated by Franco Carlo Papa as independent expert.
-Sinterama is European leader in the production of coloured polyester threads and yarns, with total revenue of 135 million Euros.
+Sinterama is European leader in the production of coloured polyester threads and yarns, with total revenue of 135 million Euros.29 April 2017

 Parmalat, closed investigations into the Lag case

-The article (Gazzetta di Parma newspaper) deals with the shareholders’ meeting of Parmalat in which Franco Carlo Papa was appointed member of the new Board of Statutory Auditors.
+The article (Gazzetta di Parma newspaper) deals with the shareholders’ meeting of Parmalat in which Franco Carlo Papa was appointed member of the new Board of Statutory Auditors.28 April 2017

 CPL restructures debt